abeylot/geodataserver/README.md

 ## documentation
 see [webdoc/index.html](webdoc/index.html)
 ## requirements
-a debian based linux with at least 4gb memory and a fast 500gb ssd for whole world
+1. a debian based linux
+2. at least 4gb memory
+2. a fast 500gb ssd for whole world or some gb free space for smaller maps
 ## dependencies
+1. boost-threads
-boost-threads  libzlib
+2. libzlib